danieljoos/libkafka-asio/docs/connection.md

 Asynchronously sends the given request to the connected Kafka server.
 The given handler function object will be called on success as well as on error condition.

-If this client object is not in `connected` state, the handler function will be scheduled with `ErrorNotConnected`.
+If this connection object is not in `connected` state, the handler function will be scheduled with `ErrorNotConnected`.
 If the `auto-connect` option was enabled in the configuration, this function will try to connect to one of the brokers, specified in the configuration (See function `AsyncConnect(handler)`).